encukou/freezeyt/docs/config.md

 ### URL finding  {: #conf-url_finders }

-`freezeyt` discovers new pages in the application by searching for URLs in pages it processes.
+Freezeyt discovers new pages in the application by searching for URLs in pages it processes.
 The search is done by *URL finders*, functions that find URLs in a specific page type.

 You can configure which finder is used for which MIME type using the `url_finders` configuration key.
-In the default configuration, freezeyt finds links in HTML and CSS files.
+In the default configuration, Freezeyt finds links in HTML and CSS files.
 The default could be configured like this:

 ```yaml